txoof/portfolioCreator/README.md

 This assumes you already have [Google FileStream](https://dl.google.com/drive-file-stream/GoogleDriveFileStream.dmg) installed and are signed in as well as a prepared student.export file from PowerSchool.

-1. Download the application from [this link](https://github.com/txoof/portfolioCreator/raw/master/createFolders.tgz)
+1. Download the application from [this link](https://github.com/txoof/portfolioCreator/raw/master/createFolders.pkg)
-2. Locate the file `createFolders.tgz` -- likely in your `Downloads` folder
+2. Locate the file `createFolders.pkg` -- likely in your `Downloads` folder
-3. Double click on the file to decompress it
+3. Double click on the file to run the installer
-4. Locate the createFolders icon and drag it into your `Applications` folder
+    * You may need an administrator's password to install this
 5. Locate the createFolders icon in your `Applications` folder and double click on it to run
     * If you receive error messages or popups preventing you from running the application see the [Help](#Help) section
 7. Click "Process File" to begin processing a student.export file from PowerSchool